jsoma/playfair-projects/projects/paul-ronga/marathon_speed/STORY.md

 ---
-title: Marathon: Number one is 33 years old
+title: Number one marathoner is 33 years old
-summary: Tadesse Abraham, 33, won last Marathon of Geneva.
-He ran more than 7 km at an average speed of 21 km/h.
+summary: Tadesse Abraham, 33, ran more than 7 km at an average speed of 21 km/h.

 ---